humanetech-community/awesome-humane-tech/README.md

 - [Ethical Web Dev](https://edri.org/ethical-web-dev/) - A guide for ethical website development and maintenance.
 - [Declaration of Digital Autonomy](https://techautonomy.org/) - Our technology must respect the rights and freedoms of people who use it.
 - [A New Digital Manifesto](https://anewdigitalmanifesto.com) - Our inalienable rights within the digital age.
+- [Society Centered Design](https://societycentered.design/) - Move beyond human-centered design.
+We must design for the collective, for society.

 ## Security